“Maybe it’s just a phase.”

 So I’m in — outwardly at least.
 I still harbor doubts and selfishness and hope that things will change.
 Those thoughts are pushed to the background more and more, but they are there.
 I strive to keep them inside, or at least away from my children.

-Pronoun predicaments of the gender fluid
+Pronoun predicaments of the gender-fluid

 A lot has happened in the months since my child’s announcement.
-First, they decided they weren’t a boy, but they’re not a girl either.
+First, they decided they weren’t a boy, but they were not a girl either.
 They chose they/them as pronouns for a while.
 That gave us some cute moments from our 3-year-old trying to get used to the new pronouns like, “Mommy, they/them said a bad word.”

 Later, my child decided that they/them didn’t always fit either.
 They settled on “gender fluid” as an identity.
 Now, they wake up each morning and select a sticky note from a selection my wife ordered.
 Each one has “he/him,” “she/her” or “they/them” printed on it.
-The kid picks which one fits that day and puts it on the white board in the kitchen so we all know what to call them that day.
+The kid picks which one fits that day and puts it on the whiteboard in the kitchen so we all know what to call them that day.
 Some days they just go by their name, no pronouns.
 As a dad, I’m tempted to make silly puns based on the day’s pronouns, but I don’t because I don’t want my kid ever feel like I’m making fun of them for who they are.

 We’ve had some interesting conversations, though, like when they asked why no one ever assumes they’re a boy.
 We talked about gender presentation and societal assumptions around dress.
 The kid hasn’t changed their style at all other than mixing in more blue.
 They still wear leggings as pants, dresses, sparkles and feminine-style earrings.
 They got a shorter haircut, but it still isn’t a traditional boy’s style.
 Once at the grocery store, they were assumed to be a boy at a deli counter.
 We shared a smile and a giggle of achievement at that.

-What I’ve come to realize is that I don’t have to be perfect in my thoughts or feelings to be the perfect parent for my child’s needs.
+What I’ve come to realize is that I don’t have to be perfect in my thoughts or feelings to be the perfect parent for my transgender child’s needs.
 As long as I’m open and loving and willing to learn, I can consider what I’m going through “just a phase.”

 ABOUT THE AUTHOR